 The Syrian civil war has produced one of the largest displacement crises in the world and a significant number of Syrians fleeing violence have sought safety and shelter in the Kurdistan Region.
 In a sudden escalation of violence, the brutal invasion of the Islamic State in 2014 resulted in the forced displacement of 3 million Iraqis.
 The situation rapidly developed into a UN-designated level three humanitarian crisis.
 Offering protection and shelter, the Kurdistan Region once again became a safe haven for more than half of the displaced population and we have continued to keep our doors open.

-As we are nearing the end of ISIS in Iraq, it is our priority to ensure the safe, voluntary and dignified return of the displaced populations to their homes.
+It is our priority to ensure the safe, voluntary and dignified return of the displaced populations to their homes.
 We will work hard to ensure a successful and transparent return process with the best interest of the civilian population in mind.
 In accordance with the International Humanitarian Law and in order to guarantee safe, voluntary and principled return of displaced populations, the KRG does not have any intention to close the camps where the displaced populations are hosted.
 Such measures would be in stark contrast to our policy.
 However, we very much welcome the return of IDPs to their places of origin and we will continue to do everything in our power to support and facilitate their voluntary return.

 For reports and publications on the humanitarian situation in the Kurdistan Region please click here.